View All 1857 Liberty Head Quarter Eagle

 Description

 The 1857 Proof Liberty Head Quarter Eagle is a proof Gold Quarter Eagle struck at the Philadelphia Mint, part of the Liberty Head Quarter Eagles 1840-1907 series.
-With a mintage of only 5, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 5, this is an extremely rare issue — ranked 0th of 4 mint variants by mintage, with 0% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $71K.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 18 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7883.
-The Liberty Head (Coronet) Quarter Eagle was the longest-running gold coin design in U.S. Charlotte (C) and Dahlonega (D) mint marks are collected as separate specialties.
-The 1854-S (only 246 struck) is a legendary rarity.
-The 1848 CAL. countermark coins were struck from California Gold Rush bullion.

 External References